Arts and Sciences Staff Awarded for Excellence

 - Provides inspiration, ideation and implementation within the department.

 Daniel Mangan, Theatre and Film Department, was awarded the Problem Solver/Innovative Thinker Award and was nominated by Dr. Lesa Lockford, Chair of Theatre and Film.
-In her nomination letter for Daniel, Dr. Lockford wrote that even with a challenging production budget, Daniel manages to build beautiful sets that meet industry standands.
+In her nomination letter for Daniel, Dr. Lockford wrote that even with a challenging production budget, Daniel manages to build beautiful sets that meet industry standards.
 He is aware of the budget and is always looking for ways to save the University money.
 He will use student workers to recycle old sets build sets from scratch.
 Dr. Lockford, also wrote that “his good nature and sense of humor is an inspiration to students and faculty, and is the creative heartbeat at the center of our Theatre and Film programs.”

 Rising Star Award